d3s-trento/contiki-uwb/examples/multi-ranging/README.md

 SS-TWR is recommended, it provides very similar accuracy but uses only 2 messages instead of 4, therefore it is faster and less affected by packet loss.

-The constant `RANGING_INTERVAL` sets the total round interval.
-It is checked at compile time that all the rangings fit inside that interval.
+The constant `ROUND_PERIOD` sets the total ranging round period.
+It is checked at compile time that all the rangings fit inside that time.

 The constants `ACQUIRE_CIR`, `CIR_START_FROM_PEAK` and `CIR_MAX_SAMPLES` control the CIR acquisition.
 Note that CIR printing might be long, so the time allocated for a single ranging increases significantly.